Ian North: British punk and new wave scene: Radio and Neo

-After the split of Milk 'N' Cookies, North moved to England and formed Radio with Sparks bassist Martin Gordon and the Simon brothers, Paul and Robert.
+After the split of Milk 'N' Cookies, North moved to England and formed Radio with Sparks bassist Martin Gordon and the brothers, Paul, drums and Robin, Simon, guitar.
 That group transformed to Neo after Gordon's departure (he joined Radio Stars) and changed line-ups, with North being the only remaining member until 1979, when his visa ended and he returned to New York.
 The same year, twelve Neo tracks were released in Britain by Aura Records as a North solo album, titled Neo.

 Return to US and solo career

-Back in New York, North took to newly affordable synth technology and recording equipment, first on his debut full-length album as a solo artist, My Girlfriend's Dead, and then on his Rape of the Orchids EP.
+Back in New York, North took to newly affordable synth technology and recording equipment, first on his debut full-length album as a solo artist, My Girlfriend's Dead on Cachalot Records, and then on his Rape of the Orchids EP.
 During this time he also produced material for The Fast; he also filled in as the band's bassist in the music videos for their songs "Kids Just Wanna Dance" and "Love Me Like a Locomotive".
 From 1983 to 1993, North worked sporadically on the album Torch Songs & Arson.
 While the label originally slated to release the album folded in the decade over which it was created, it has since been made available for free download.
 In 2009, North ended the longest period of musical inactivity in his life, releasing the 12-song album, E Z Listening For Suicides, under the moniker "Darkjet".